ViktorJT/GraphCMS-Tools/packages/publisher/README.md

 2. ### Environment (Required)

-**Make sure to generate a permanent access token with sufficient permissions, including the management api**
+**Make sure to generate a permanent access token with sufficient permissions**

 _P.s. environment variables should never be committed._